ethereumjs/ultralight/packages/portalnetwork/src/wire/utp/Socket/setup.md

 - A - Triggers uTP protocol

   - UTP - For each piece of -content
-    - Opens a WRITING socket using connectionId
+    - A Opens a WRITING socket using connectionId
-    - A sends SYN packet with seqNr: 1, ackNr: RANDA
+      - Sends SYN packet with seqNr: 1, ackNr: RANDA
     - B sends SYN-ACK packet with seqNr: RANDB, ackNr: 1
     - A sends DATA packet with seqNr: 2, ackNr: RANDB
     - B sends ACK packet with seqNr: RANDB+1, ackNr: 2